Fact checkedFact Checked

 About The Brand

 Goli Nutrition entered the supplement scene in 2017 when it was founded by Michael Bitensky.
-Many people know the company for creating the world’s first apple cider vinegar gummy.
+Many people know the company for creating the world’s first apple cider vinegar gummies.
 Goli is a well-known and respected nutrition company that believes in helping its customers reach their health and wellness goals.
 They strive to make their health and wellness supplements enjoyable for all consumers.

 All of Goli’s supplements are manufactured in a state-of-the-art FDA-registered facility located in California.
 They are also non-GMO, gluten-free, cruelty-free, vegan, and free of artificial flavorings and colorings.
 The company proudly holds a Parent Tested, Parent Approved (PTPA) certification.
-If that’s not enough, Goli is also a proud supporter of Vitamin Angels, a company that helps at-risk populations in need.
+If that’s not enough, Goli Nutrition is also a proud supporter of Vitamin Angels, a company that helps at-risk populations in need.
 With Vitamin Angels, every purchase made provides a child in need with a six-month supply of vitamins.

-Despite its popular reputation for producing flavorful gummies, Goli only carries four types of gummies: apple cider vinegar, ashwagandha, superfruits, and super greens.
+Despite its popular reputation for producing flavorful gummies, Goli only carries four types of gummies: apple cider vinegar, ashwagandha, superfruits, and super greens

 What Are Goli Ashwagandha Gummies?